 - The tool is pretty self-explanatory once you pull it out.
-Fit the tool into the caliper using the flat adapter piece against the cliper piston.
+Fit the tool into the caliper using the flat adapter piece against the caliper piston.
 Unlike the back calipers, the piston does not need to be turned, just pushed back in.
-Once the tool stops turning with ease the piston should be all the way back to its reset point.
+Once the tool stops turning with ease, the piston should be all the way back to its reset point.

 - live with the "low brake pad" light on your dash